twhipple/Superhero_NLP/README.md

 ## Acknowledgments
-Kaggle - This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here.
+Kaggle - This dataset comes from the following: https://www.kaggle.com/jonathanbesomi/superheroes-nlp-dataset